Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Proposed Framework

-\textbf{Structural Causal Flow.} Rather than assuming a linear CGM, as done in \cite{DBLP:conf/cvpr/YangLCSHW21}, we consider causal mechanisms to be complex nonlinear functions.
+Rather than assuming the limiting linear causal graphical model (CGM), as done in CausalVAE \cite{DBLP:conf/cvpr/YangLCSHW21}, we consider causal mechanisms to be complex nonlinear functions.
 Diverging from the strictly additive noise model assumption, we propose to parameterize causal mechanisms with a more general \textit{diffeomorphic}\footnote{A diffeomorphism is a differentiable bijection with a differentiable inverse.} function.
 Flow-based models \cite{norm_flow} are often quite expressive in low-dimensional settings, which makes them desirable for learning complex distributions due to efficient and exact evaluation of densities.
 We parameterize the causal mechanisms with a conditional flow, which we refer to as the latent structural causal flow (SCF), that learns to map the independent noise distribution to a distribution over causal variables.
-This module is inspired by the causal autoregressive flow proposed by \cite{pmlr-v130-khemakhem21a}.
-This type of model is more realistic and general to better capture the complex distribution over the latent causal variables compared to simple linear mappings.
-The SCF, denoted as $f^{\text{RF}}$, is the reduced form of a nonlinear SCM function that conceptually maps noise variables $\epsilon$ to causal variables $z$ as follows
+This module is inspired by the causal autoregressive flow \cite{pmlr-v130-khemakhem21a}.
+This type of model is more realistic and general to better capture the complex distribution over the latent causal variables compared to simple linear mappings and leads to counterfactual identifiability \cite{nasresfahany2023counterfactual}.
+The SCF, denoted as $f^{\text{RF}}$, is the reduced form (RF) of a nonlinear SCM function that conceptually maps noise variables $\epsilon$ to causal variables $z$ as follows

 where $f^{\text{RF}}: \mathcal{E} \to \mathcal{Z}$ is derived from the recursive substitution of causal mechanisms $f_i$ in topological order of the causal graph as follows

 realized as a function of the noise term and parent variables.
 The noise encoding $\epsilon_i$ is exactly the SCM noise variable corresponding to the causal variable $z_i$.